x-tabdeveloping/turftopic/docs/KeyNMF.md

 Essentially the model tries to discover underlying dimensions/factors along which most of the variance in term importance can be explained.

+### _(Optional)_ 3.
+Dynamic Modeling

+KeyNMF is also capable of modeling topics over time.
+This happens by fitting a KeyNMF model first on the entire corpus, then fitting individual topic-term matrices using coordinate descent based on the document-topic and document-term matrices in the given time slices.

 ## Considerations

 ### Strengths